Homological properties of $3$-dimensional DG Sklyanin algebras: Acknowledgments

 \section{Acknowledgments}

-X.-F. Mao was supported by NSFC (Grant No.11871326), the Key Disciplines of Shanghai Municipality (Grant No.S30104) and the Innovation Program of Shanghai Municipal Education Commission (Grant No.12YZ031).
+X.-F. Mao was supported by NSFC (Grant No.11871326).
 X.-T. Wang was supported by Simons Foundation Program: Mathematics and Physical Sciences-Collaboration Grants for Mathematician (Award No.688403).
 The authors thank Professor James Zhang for his useful suggestions and comments on this paper.